swiss-ai-center/a-guide-to-mlops/docs/tools.md

   deployments
 - [Cog](https://github.com/replicate/cog) - An open-source tool that lets you
   package machine learning models in a standard, production-ready container
+- [Podman](https://podman.io/) - A daemonless, open source, Linux native tool designed to make it easy to find, run, build, share and deploy applications using Open Container Initiative containers and images

 ### End-to-end